-The importance of a well balanced PSHE and RSE curriculum is supported at Abbey Gate College by weekly curriculum time for Years 7 - 10, (approximately one hour per week), and in accordance with the PSHE Association's recommendations.
-Currently, in Year 11, PSHE occurs cyclically every eight weeks in collaboration with the Mathematics and English departments through pre-existing teaching groups.
+The importance of a well balanced PSHE and RSE curriculum is supported at Abbey Gate College by weekly curriculum time for Years 7 - 11, (approximately one hour per week), and in accordance with the PSHE Association's recommendations.
+Year 11 and 6th Form pupils have been trialling a 'Journey Of Life' programme during 2023/2024.
+This programme of study complements and builds upon the work and topic areas covered in Years 7 - 10.
+The programme aims to make PSHEE practically relevant to the students' lives prior to them embarking upon an independent life outside of the structures and security of school.
 Additional opportunities to enhance the regular timetabled lessons are also included in the provision at Key Stage 3 and 4 by weekly form activities and through whole school activities.
 Provision is also made available for outside agencies to supplement both curriculums.